MindscapeHQ/raygun4node/README.md

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using "npm test".

+To get the functional sending tests passing, set a `RAYGUN_APIKEY` environment variable to a valid apikey, e.g `export RAYGUN_APIKEY=your_apikey`.

 ## Release History

 [View the changelog here](CHANGELOG.md)